-If you declared a chemistry major before Autumn 2011, you will be bound to the old curriculum (see section 3.2.3) unless you re-declare as a chemistry major; specific instructions with regard to redeclaration will be made available at a later date.
+If you declared a major in chemistry before Autumn 2011, you will be bound to the old curriculum (see section 3.2.3) unless you re-declare as a chemistry major; specific instructions with regard to re-declaration will be made available at a later date.
 If you remain bound to the old curriculum, you will need to take courses in the new curriculum that clearly articulate to courses in the old curriculum to complete your major field requirements.
 In cases where an articulation does not exist, you will need to arrange a meeting with the department chair or the director of undergraduate studies to establish a directive, substitution, or waiver (see section 3.9).
 In general, a new course that focuses on topics close to one that is no longer offered will be used as a substitution.
 Courses that carry a higher number can also be used to substitute for one of a lower number.
-The department expects that upper-level students will have to be handled on a case-by-case basis during the first two years of the revised curriculum.
+The department expects that upper-level students will have to be handled on a case-by-case basis.